adityathenerd/shoppin-assignment/README.md

 # Fashion Reverse Image Search: Shoppin’ (Google Lens Alternative)

 ## Overview
-This README provides a detailed description of the data preparation steps, variable usage, and processing logic found in the accompanying Jupyter Notebook.
+This README provides a detailed description of the data preparation steps, variable usage, and processing logic found in the accompanying Jupyter Notebooks.
 The primary focus of this script is to train and fine-tune models, process data for analysis, and create features for image similarity search.

 ### Major Processes:
 1. **Loading Model Checkpoints**: Scripts to load pre-trained models.